 Our predecessor consists of ProFrac LLC and its subsidiaries, Best Pump & Flow LP ("Best Flow") and Alpine Silica, LLC ("Alpine"), (which we refer to as "ProFrac Predecessor") on a consolidated basis.
 Historical periods for ProFrac Predecessor had been presented on a consolidated and combined basis given the common control ownership the Wilks Parties.
 On December 21, 2021, all of the then-outstanding membership interests in Best Flow and Alpine were contributed to ProFrac LLC in exchange for membership interests in ProFrac LLC.
-Unless otherwise indicated, the historical consolidated financial information included in this Annual Report presents the historical financial information of ProFrac Predecessor.
-Historical consolidated financial information is not indicative of the results that may be expected in any future periods.
+Unless otherwise indicated, the historical consolidated financial information included in this Annual Report presents the historical financial information is not indicative of the results that may be expected in any future periods.